Apraxia is a disorder of the brain and nervous system in which a person is unable to perform tasks or movements when asked, even though:

 Standardized language and intellectual tests should be done if apraxia of speech is suspected.
 Testing for other learning disabilities may also be needed.

-People with apraxia may benefit from treatment by a health care team.
+People with apraxia can benefit from treatment by a health care team.
 The team should also include family members.

 - Repeating sounds over and over to teach mouth movements